Abishek0309/kivy/README.md

-A simple PongGame Application Create Using Kivy
+A simple PongGame Application Created Using Kivy